 - provide proof satisfying minimum net worth requirements (ranges from $35,000 to $500,000 depending on number of business locations in IL)

 In addition to the state licensing requirements, money transmitters nationwide must register with the Federal Crimes Enforcement Network (FinCEN).
 To do this, applicants must register online through the Bank Secrecy Act (BSA) E-Filing System.
-Applicants can find the link to complete this process in the Important Links section below.
+Applicants can find the link to complete this process in the Additional Resources section below.

 Take the first step toward becoming licensed in Illinois by applying for your free surety bond quote.

 Ready to get started?